Model of Patroni Passive Failure

 Entity-Relationship model for Redis clusters in Pigsty, including E-R diagram, entity definitions, and naming conventions.

-Understand Pigsty’s core concepts, architecture design, and principles.
-Master high availability, backup recovery, security compliance, and other key capabilities.
+Understand Pigsty’s core concepts, architecture design, learn how high availability, backup recovery, iac, security works

 Pigsty’s modular architecture—declarative composition, on-demand customization, flexible deployment.